RAW CHEF LEVEL ONE

 - Kitchen etiquette

-- Overview of equipment and ingredients
+- Overview of studio equipment and how it is used in raw food preparation

-- The principles of building nut milks and smoothies
+- The principles of building nut milks

 - Making your own signature granola

-- Creating Water Kefir and secondary fermentation
+- Creating water kefir and secondary fermentation

 - A guide to sprouting